 WATER IS A PRECIOUS AND LIMITED RESOURCE.
 PLEASE HELP US CONSERVE OUR WATER SUPPLY.

 WATER SAVING TIPS

-- ◆ Turn off the water while shaving, brushing your teeth, and washing the dishes. - If your home was built before 1994, install a water-saving showerhead.
+- Turn off the water while shaving, brushing your teeth, and washing the dishes. - If your home was built before 1994, install a water-saving showerhead.
 Free water-saving showerheads are available at all Greensboro Public Libraries and Recreation Centers. - If your toilet 'runs' when it's not in use, fix it!
-A leaky toilet wastes more than 50 gallons of water per day. - Lawns need less than an inch of water per week.
-If it rains an inch, don't water.
-If you must water, do so during the early morning hours to minimize evaporation. - Consider planting less grass.
+A leaky toilet wastes more than 50 gallons of water per day. - Step on your grass to see if it needs water.
+If it springs back, it doesn't need to be watered. - Consider planting less grass.
 Shrubs and ground covers require less maintenance and water.
 Use mulch around plantings to minimize evaporation.